-- (a) The Arbitrator, after consulting with the Parties that have appeared, shall determine the date, time and location of the Hearing.
-The Arbitrator and the Parties shall attempt to schedule consecutive Hearing days if more than one day is necessary. - (b) If a Party has failed to participate in the Arbitration process, the Arbitrator may set the Hearing without consulting with that Party.
+- (a) The dates of the Hearing shall be as determined in the Preliminary Conference.
+Absent special circumstances the Hearing shall be scheduled no later than four (4) months from the date of the Preliminary Conference.
+The Arbitrator and the Parties shall schedule consecutive Hearing days if more than one day is necessary. - (b) If a Party has failed to participate in the Arbitration process, the Arbitrator may set the Hearing without consulting with that Party.
 The non-participating Party shall be served with a Notice of Hearing at least thirty (30) calendar days prior to the scheduled date unless the law of the relevant jurisdiction allows for or the Parties have agreed to shorter notice. - (c) The Arbitrator, in order to hear a third party witness, or for the convenience of the Parties or the witnesses, may conduct the Hearing at any location.
-Any JAMS Resolution Center may be designated a Hearing location for purposes of the issuance of a subpoena or subpoena duces tecum to a third party witness.
+Any JAMS Resolution

+Center may be designated a Hearing location for purposes of the issuance of a subpoena or subpoena duces tecum to a third party witness.